PiaLyck/railsgirls/README.md

 # README
+Rails Girls app from meetup at IT University Copenhagen 1st June 2018

 This README would normally document whatever steps are necessary to get the application up and running.
+But I was in a hurry, soooo...

-Things you may want to cover:
+Things I might want to cover ...another time:

 * Ruby version